 I was destroyed in a chess game.
 It was Halloween 1998 when I saw some friends playing chess over a bench by the courtyard.
 They asked me if I wanted to play and I said yes!
 I thought that I was going to beat them through my natural intelligence.
 Then I lost.
 The following summer, I was determined to learn how to play.
 I don’t know why, but I was motivated to keep playing (and losing) for about 200 games.
 That translated to about 60 hours of practice before I could finally win a game!
 I’ve played thousands of games since.
 Today I wonder: what happened that made me start, stick, and stay at it?
+Let’s look at how playing more can make you more successful.
 Continue Reading!

 You, yourself, and chocolate cake.

 Discovering who you are is fun.
 Becoming your best self, necessary.
 With the baking elements of a dark chocolate cake, we’ll find out just that.
 When baking, you’ll learn two things are essential: you need the ingredients that provide the structure (eggs, flour) and those that provide the moisture (fat, sugar).
 However, the ingredients alone won’t turn into a cake just by themselves—we need to stick them in an oven and bake them.
 The structure of the cake is what holds it together, but the moisture is what makes you want to eat it!
 How to be your best self is about structure, moisture, and a baking process.
 Continue Reading!